braydio/FundRunner/README.md

 when micro mode is enabled (defaults to `$100`).
 This mode automatically increases trade allocation limits so the bot can purchase at least one share when funds allow.

+## Trading Daemon

+The project ships with a small HTTP daemon for controlling the bot.
+See [docs/trading_daemon.md](docs/trading_daemon.md) for endpoint details and usage examples.